The Diversity of Masters Athletes

-By: Jonathon Sullivan, MD, PhD, SSC
+By: Jonathon Sullivan, MD, PhD, BLOC

 Jonathon Sullivan, or “Sully” as we affectionately call him, is an emergency physician, physiologist, and Starting Strength Coach, as well as the co-author of The Barbell Prescription: Strength Training for Life After 40, the definitive text on strength training for Masters athletes.